SeongHyun-cloud/autotrading/rc_trading/README.md

-rsi + circulation auto trade backtesting program.
+rsi + circulation auto trade backtesting program. <br>

 This program is combine with rsi trading strategy and circulation scalping strategy.